Carmona lab

 Research projects

-Advancing computational methods for single-cell omics
+Advancing single-cell omics data analysis

 Predictive models for immuno-oncology